 Gulf Air is aiming for further reductions in its cost base and negotiating over the future shape of its order book as it reaches the one-year mark in its major restructuring.
-Alan Dron talks to the Bahrain's minister for transportation who is also chairman of the airline.
+Alan Dron talks to the Bahrain's minister for transportation who is also

 As the Bahrain International Air Show opens this morning, defence editor Jon Lake casts an eye over the Royal Bahraini Air Force and looks at the RBAF's capabilities.